The Top Data Observability Tools Used by Growing Tech Companies

 • Visibility into relationships, dependencies and emerging issues

 Overall, New Relic is a data observability tool that offers scalability, comprehensive monitoring of your data stack and more.
-Its range of features makes it a great choice for organizations
+Its range of features makes it a great choice for organizations.

 Datadog

 Datadog is a cloud-based monitoring platform that provides real-time visibility into the performance of applications, infrastructure and networks.
 It can be used to monitor metrics, traces and logs and provides alerts and dashboards for easy monitoring.
-Here are some of the features that are included with Datadog:

 • A single observability platform for observability at a glance